gomorpheus/morpheus-cli-docs/CLI-Manual.md

         --reset-feature-access       Reset all feature permission access to none.
 This can be used in conjunction with --feature-access to recreate the feature permission access for the role.
         --reset-all-access           Reset all access to none including permissions, global groups, instance types, etc. This can be used in conjunction with --feature-access to recreate the feature permission access for the role.
         --owner ID                   Set the owner/tenant/account for the role by account id.
 Only master tenants with full permission for Tenant and Role may use this option.
-    -O, --option OPTION              Option in the format -O field="value" --prompt                     Always prompt for input on every option, even those not prompted for by default.
+        --include-default-access     Include default access levels in the response (returns all available resources) -O, --option OPTION              Option in the format -O field="value" --prompt                     Always prompt for input on every option, even those not prompted for by default.
     -N, --no-prompt                  No prompt, skips all input prompting.